pusichk/Interview-Prep-and-Cheat-Sheets/Languages/Python/README.md

 </p>
 </details>
-So if we want to place code in a main method and execute it, our top-level code will have to do so.
+So if we want to place code in a `main` method and execute it, our top-level code will have to do so, typically via a call to `main()`
 <details><summary>Example</summary>
 <p>